For philanthropic foundations, NGOs, networks, alliances and other purpose-driven groups.

 Since 2019, Spring has partnered with the Ford Foundation to support 145 of their Building Institutions and Networks (BUILD) initiative grantees worldwide to build lasting financial strength through the FIRE program.
 These organizations — primarily based in Global Majority countries and working at the frontlines of environmental and climate justice, gender and racial equity, civil rights, and the inclusion of historically excluded communities — have used FIRE to chart bold new paths toward financial resilience.

-Each cohort kicked off with a high-energy 3-day intensive exploring four pillars of financial strength: funding landscapes, resource mobilization, strategic finance, and purposeful communications.
-From there, participants received 6–8 months of hands-on accompaniment, including five thematic webinars and tailored coaching to refine and implement their FIRE action plans in real time.
+Each cohort starts with a research phase that includes a survey and a FIRE diagnostic to assess each organization’s financial health.
+The journey continues with a high-energy 3-day virtual or in-person intensive exploring four pillars of financial strength: funding landscapes, resource mobilization, strategic finance, and purposeful communications.
+From there, participants receive 6–8 months of hands-on accompaniment, including five thematic webinars and tailored office hours to refine and implement their FIRE action plans in real time.

-To extend and deepen the learning, we also ran two cohorts for BUILD FIRE graduates and hosted 12 FIRE Global Innovation Series sessions designed for grantees to share and learn about cutting-edge practices, emerging trends, and real-world experiments in building resilient financial futures.
+To extend and deepen the learning, FIRE also runs two cohorts for BUILD FIRE graduates and is hosting 16 FIRE Global Innovation sessions designed for grantees to share and learn about emerging trends, real-world experiments and cutting-edge practices in building resilient financial futures.

-Sessions were offered in English, Spanish, Portuguese and Indonesian, with full translation of program materials.
-Participants also received access to a customized digital FIRE Learning Lab in their language of choice, enabling continuous learning and application.
+Sessions have been offered in English, Spanish, Portuguese and Indonesian, with full translation of program materials.
+Participants also received access to a customized digital FIRE Learning Lab in multiple languages, enabling continuous learning and application.

-Spring partners with the Tenure Facility to support 29 of their grantees who comprise of Indigenous Peoples and local communities focused on land rights.
-We designed a highly customized FIRE program centered on real-life financial needs —transactional and managerial finance, with a touch of strategic finance to support long-term resilience.
-The program includes a 5-day in-person training, tailored coaching, and a final cohort convening to consolidate learning and chart next steps.
+This highly customized FIRE program is centered on real-life financial needs —transactional and managerial finance, with a touch of strategic finance to support long-term resilience.
+The program includes a 5-day in-person training, tailored one-on-one coaching, and a final cohort convening to consolidate learning and chart next steps.

-We deliver the program in English, Spanish and French, with materials translated into Nepali and Hindi.
-Each organization receives a practical finance manual and full access to our digital FIRE Learning Lab in their preferred language.
+We deliver the program in English, Spanish, Portuguese and French, with materials translated into Nepali and Hindi.
+Each organization receives a practical finance manual and full access to our digital and multi-language FIRE Learning Lab.

-Spring partnered with Open Society Foundations to support 227 of their grantees through a capacity development program called The Leadership Kitchen.
+Spring partnered with Open Society Foundations to support 227 of their grantee partners through a capacity development program called The Leadership Kitchen.

 We designed six tailored, three-hour virtual meetups on leadership, management and governance themes, blending facilitated sessions with practice components on topics like decision-making, organizational growth, and conflict.